 - Contribute reporting and research to Globe stories as needed.

 The ideal applicant will have experience with news writing and a demonstrated interest in politics.
-Specifically, the applicant should have at least two years experience writing for a campus publication and/or an internship with another news or magazine publication.
+Applicants should also have at least two years' experience writing for a campus publication and/or at least one internship with another news or magazine publication.

-A successful and productive Director's Intern will end his or her summer at the Boston Globe with several compelling and smart politics stories, as well as a deeper understanding of what a career in political journalism entails.
+A successful and productive Director's Intern will end his or her summer at the Boston Globe with several compelling and smart politics clips, as well as a deeper understanding of what a career in political journalism demands in these times.

 2018 Intern Reflection